django-cms/django-cms/docs/how_to/apphooks.rst

         urls = ["myapp.urls"]

     apphook_pool.register(MyApphook)

+.. note:: Up to version 3.1 the module was named ``cms_app.py``, please
+          update your existing modules to the new naming convention.
+          Support for the old name will be removed in version 3.4.

 Replace ``myapp.urls`` with the path to your applications ``urls.py``.
 Now edit a page and open the advanced settings tab.
 Select your new apphook under